vadim8kiselev/reflection-ui/README.md

-# reflection-ui
+# Class Parser
-Util for displaying Java decompiled bytecode of static or dynamic generated classes
+Util for display class meta information and get decompile code by class instance